christophmschaefer/miluphcuda/test_cases/giant_collisions/Usage.md

 You can choose between two material rheologies:

+* *hydro* -- simple strengthless bodies
 * *solid* -- includes solid-body physics, the Grady-Kipp fragmentation model, and the Collins plasticity model
-* *hydro* -- simple strengthless bodies

 The Tillotson EoS is applied to model the thermodynamic response.

-The scenarios use ~60k SPH particles, with runtimes around 3h for *solid*, and 1.5h for *hydro* on most current GPUs (benchmarked on a GTX 970).
+The scenarios use ~60k SPH particles, with runtimes around 1.5h for *hydro*, and 3h for *solid* on most current GPUs (benchmarked on a GTX 970).

 -----------------------------------------

 **To run the test cases:**

 1. Compile miluphcuda using the `parameter.h` file from the respective directory (hydro or solid).
+   Don't forget to also adapt the Makefile to your system.
 2. Unpack `impact.0000.gz`.
 3. Adapt the start script `run.sh` to your system (path to CUDA libs and to miluphcuda executable) and execute it.
 4. Wait for the simulation to finish (75 output files).